Aadi2001/the-art-of-command-line/README.md

 - Access the Windows registry with `regtool`.

-- Note that a `C:\` Windows drive path becomes `/cygdrive/c` under Cygwin, and that Cygwin's `/` appears under `C:\cygwin` on Windows.
+- Note that a `C:\` Windows drive path becomes `/cygdrive/c` under Cygwin and that Cygwin's `/` appears under `C:\cygwin` on Windows.
 Convert between Cygwin and Windows-style file paths with `cygpath`.
 This is most useful in scripts that invoke Windows programs.

 ## More resources